-Regional real estate group urges canceling open houses to fight spread of coronavirus
+Regional real estate group acts to halt open houses to fight spread of coronavirus

 More than 30,000 Western Washington real estate agents have been warned off hosting open houses for the rest of the month to help slow the spread of the novel coronavirus.

-The Northwest Multiple Listing Service, which coordinates home-buying activity in 23 Washington counties, including King, Pierce and Snohomish counties, Monday afternoon disabled features in its online home listing database that allow brokers to “input, search, or view … open house information,” according to an email sent to agents — eliminating agents’ most effective tool to find and advertise upcoming open houses.
+The Northwest Multiple Listing Service, which coordinates homebuying activity in 23 Washington counties, including King, Pierce and Snohomish counties, Monday afternoon disabled features in its online home listing database that allow brokers to “input, search, or view … open house information,” according to an email sent to agents — eliminating agents’ most effective tool to find and advertise upcoming open houses.
 The group also removed existing open house listings.

 The “decision is strongly supported by the Governor’s office,” the email read.
-Geoff Wood, CEO of Seattle-based brokerage Windermere, previously asked Governor Jay Inslee to add open houses to the list of events the state has banned, which include most gatherings of more than 50 people.
+Geoff Wood, CEO of Seattle-based brokerage Windermere, previously asked Gov. Jay Inslee to add open houses to the list of events the state has banned, which include most gatherings of more than 50 people.

-The stock market plunge and coronavirus pandemic have not slowed home sales activity from February’s white-hot market, brokers say, potentially posing an obstacle to officially-mandated social distancing measures.
+The stock market plunge and coronavirus pandemic have not slowed home sales activity from February’s white-hot market, brokers say, potentially posing an obstacle to officially mandated social distancing measures.

 At open houses over the weekend, some brokers saw hundreds of home shoppers come through the door.

-The Bellevue home at 15911 SE 42nd Place came on the market Friday, was shown 25 times that day, then was visited by nearly 150 hopeful homebuyers over the weekend, listing agent Michael Syltebo said.
+The Bellevue home at 15911 S.E.
+42nd Place came on the market Friday, was shown 25 times that day, then was visited by nearly 150 hopeful homebuyers over the weekend, listing agent Michael Syltebo said.

 “I think the only thing people are doing is looking at real estate right now,” Syltebo said.

-Some hopeful home-shoppers may be hoping for a cheaper mortgage after the Federal Reserve cut its key bank lending rate to near zero Sunday.
+Some hopeful home shoppers may be hoping for a cheaper mortgage after the Federal Reserve cut its key bank lending rate to near zero Sunday.

 “My email was full of people asking for 0% mortgages,” said Amie Edmonson, a mortgage lender at Umpqua Bank.